semgrep/bento/README.md

 ## Bento Checks
 > Visit [checks.bento.dev](https://checks.bento.dev) for detailed check documentation.

-Bento's check approach is to target popular frameworks (Flask, Requests, Boto3), rather than entire languages (Python, JavaScript).
-We've found that program analysis tends to tackle language issues rather than framework issues, and we want to see more work done in the community like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).
+Bento’s approach targets popular frameworks (Flask, Requests, Boto 3), rather than entire languages (Python, JavaScript).
+We’ve found that program analysis tends to tackle language issues rather than framework issues, and we want to see more work done in the community like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

 We're currently adding checks for Flask and its sister libraries.
 These checks include: